Regional Directorate, Chandigarh

 Development Opportunities in the J&K

-Development Opportunities in the state through Cooperatives: Jammu and Kashmir, being a hilly state, is blessed with naturally occurring micro agro-climatic regions suitable for cultivation of a wide range of agri-horticultural crops with a great potential for development.
-But the level of farm mechanization in the state is very poor with respect to mechanical power, efficient implements, water management, land reclamation, renewable energy, and postharvest technology sectors.
-The farm mechanization is badly hampered by stepped, small and irregular fields, undulating topography, lack of skilled manpower, poor facilities of repair, maintenance, and manufacture of implements and high-cost solar gadgets.
+Jammu and Kashmir, being a hilly state, is blessed with naturally occurring micro agro-climatic regions suitable for cultivation of a wide range of agri-horticultural crops with a great potential for development.
+But the level of farm mechanization in the state is very poor with respect to mechanical power, efficient implements, water management, land reclamation, renewable energy and post-harvest technology sectors.
+The farm mechanization is badly hampered by stepped, small and irregular fields, undulating topography, lack of skilled man-power, poor facilities of repair, maintenance and manufacture of implements and high cost solar gadgets.
 Immediate attention of the state government and other funding agencies is required to strengthen the agricultural engineering wing in Jammu and Kashmir.
 A strong cell of agricultural engineering should be created to handle the farm mechanization problems.
-Despite various constraints, there is a great scope for increasing productivity of land and farmer's economy through creation of small water resources for irrigation, land development, use of efficient farm power and implements, rainwater harvest, disseminating renewable energy gadgets and introducing small scale agro-based industries employing post-harvest engineering principles.
+Despite various constraints, there is a great scope for increasing productivity of land and farmer's economy through creation of small water resources for irrigation, land development, use of efficient farm power and implements, rain water harvest, disseminating renewable energy gadgets and introducing small scale agro- based industries employing post harvest engineering principles.

-• Handicraft is J&K’s traditional industry and occupies an important place in the economy of the state.
+Handicraft is J&K’s traditional industry and occupies an important place in the economy of the state.
 Kashmiri silk carpets are famous globally and earn substantial foreign exchange.
 Wood from Kashmir, popularly known as Kashmir willow, is used to make high-quality cricket bats.
 The cottage handicrafts industry provides direct and gainful employment to around 340,000 artisans.

-Cooperatives in Ladakh:
+Cooperatives in UT Chandigarh:

 S.No.
 Category of Societies Number